Culture jamming: Tactics

 Jammers can also organize and participate in mass campaigns.
-Examples of cultural jamming like Perretti's are more along the lines of tactics that radical consumer social movements would use.
-These movements push people to question the taken-for-granted assumption that consuming is natural and good and aim to disrupt the naturalization of consumer culture; they also seek to create systems of production and consumption that are more humane and less dominated by global corporate late capitalism.
+Examples such as Peretti's are related to tactics used by radical consumer social movements.
+These movements encourage people to question the assumption that consumption is natural or inherently positive, and seek to challenge the naturalization of consumer culture.
+They also seek to promote systems of production and consumption that are more humane and less dominated by global corporate forms of late capitalism.

-Past mass events and ideas have included Buy Nothing Day, virtual sit-ins and protests over the Internet, producing ‘subvertisements' and placing them in public spaces, and creating and enacting ‘place jamming' projects where public spaces are reclaimed and nature is re-introduced into urban places.
+Past mass events and ideas have included Buy Nothing Day, virtual sit-ins and protests over the Internet, producing "subvertisements" and placing them in public spaces, and creating and enacting "place jamming" projects, in which public spaces are reclaimed and nature is reintroduced into urban areas.

-The most effective form of jamming is to use an already widely recognizable meme to transmit the message.
-Once viewers are forced to take a second look at the mimicked popular meme they are forced out of their comfort zone.
-Viewers are presented with another way to view the meme and are forced to think about the implications presented by the jammer.
-More often than not, when this is used as a tactic the jammer is going for shock value.
-For example, to make consumers aware of the negative body image that big-name fashion brands are frequently accused of causing, a subvertisement of Calvin Klein's 'Obsession' was created and played worldwide.
-It depicted a young woman with an eating disorder throwing up into a toilet.
+One commonly discussed form of jamming uses an already recognizable meme to transmit a message.
+When viewers encounter a modified version of a familiar image or idea, they may be prompted to reconsider its meaning and the implications presented by the jammer.
+This tactic often uses shock value.
+For example, to draw attention to the negative body image that major fashion brands are frequently accused of causing, a subvertisement of Calvin Klein's "Obsession" was created and circulated as part of an Adbusters campaign.
+It depicted a young woman with an eating disorder vomiting into a toilet.

-Another way that social consumer movements hope to utilize culture jamming effectively is by employing a metameme.
-A metameme is a two-level message that punctures a specific commercial image but does so in a way that challenges some larger aspect of the political culture of corporate domination.
-An example would be the "true cost" campaign set in motion by Adbusters.
-"True cost" forced consumers to compare the human labor cost and conditions and environmental drawbacks of products to the sales costs.
-Another example would be the "Truth" campaigns that exposed the deception tobacco companies used to sell their products.
+Another way that social consumer movements use culture jamming is by employing a metameme.
+A metameme is a two-level message that modifies a specific commercial image while also challenging a larger aspect of the political culture of corporate domination.
+An example is the "true cost" campaign set in motion by Adbusters.
+"True cost" asked consumers to compare the human labor costs, working conditions, and environmental effects of products with their sale prices.
+Another example is the "Truth" campaign, which exposed deceptive practices used by tobacco companies to sell their products.

-Following critical scholars like Paulo Freire, culture jams are also being integrated into the university classroom setting, "in which students and teachers gain the opportunity not only to learn methods of informed public critique but also to collaboratively use participatory communication techniques to actively create new locations of meaning."
-For example, students disrupt public space to bring attention to community concerns or utilize subvertisements to engage with media literacy projects.
+Following critical scholars such as Paulo Freire, culture jams have also been integrated into university classroom settings, "in which students and teachers gain the opportunity not only to learn methods of informed public critique but also to collaboratively use participatory communication techniques to actively create new locations of meaning."
+For example, students may disrupt public space to bring attention to community concerns or use subvertisements to engage with media literacy projects.